HatcherDX/hatch/philosophy.md

 ### Pillar 3: From Opaque Black Boxes to Deterministic Control

-**Every change is auditable, testable, and reversible.** Hatcher provides complete transparency: preview every modification before it happens, validate with automated quality gates, and maintain a perfect audit trail through the Time Machine.
+**Every change is auditable, testable, and reversible.** Hatcher provides complete transparency: preview every modification before it happens, validate with automated quality gates, and maintain a perfect audit trail through the [Time Graph](/pillars-time-graph).
 You're never surprised by what the AI does because you see, test, and control everything.
 Trust through verification, not faith.

 ### Pillar 4: From 'One-Shot' Magic to Iterative Refinement